ndless-nspire/nsptools-history/Ndless/trunk/doc/ReadMe.txt

   see src/samples/hella/hella.S
 - You may find interesting macros, inline functions and syscalls definition in the include/ directory.
+- You may define argc and argv in your main function's signature to get the current program path in argv[0]
 - Make sure that the assembly files extensions are in uppercase (.S) to make them be preprocessed by the C preprocessor on which Ndless include files are built